livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 5.3 Service

-A service is backend resident logic that implements scoped or system behavior using managers.
+`service` is backend resident logic that implements scoped or system behavior using managers.

 Constraints: